Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 From Nina's hands my face turned to waves and when she kissed me, I was seven and ancient.
 Stuart Barr spat at her And I did nothing except wipe his hate from her lips which loved me.
 In the summer of 82 she made me a daisy chain.
 We married by the swamp and I carved our names on conifer.
 In the winter of 82 Nina wore a headscarf, Stuart Barr spat at her then he cried and went home.
 In the summer of 83 I returned to the swamp a widow, kneeled by our altar of conifer kissing the daisy chain she made me laying mine next to it by her favourite sweets.

-Up the ladder: Oceans love song
+Up the ladder: Shocks

 You must be logged in to leave comments.
 Vote: